-How to Restore an Italian Home: On a Budget
+How to Renovate an Italian Home On a Budget

-Turning an old Italian house into a great vacation home doesn’t have to be the work-inducing, costly exercise that you may think it is.
+To renovate an old Italian home and turn it into a great vacation haven doesn’t have to be the work-inducing, costly exercise that you may think it is.

 We recently viewed this Medieval townhouse in the charming hilltop town of Monte Giberto – a quiet borgho (hamlet) where time appears to have stood still.
 Narrow cobbled streets lined with old stone houses give way to a beautiful piazza that offers sweeping views of Le Marche’s beautiful landscape – mountain ranges that rise above valleys scattered with farmlands and tiny towns, and in the distance, the blue waters of the Adriatic.